B. Lynn Pascoe

-Burton Lynn Pascoe (born July 7, 1943) served as Under-Secretary-General of the United Nations at the UN Department of Political Affairs from 2007 to June 2012, where he oversaw the UN's diplomatic efforts to prevent and mitigate conflict around the globe.
+Burton Lynn Pascoe (born July 7, 1943) is an American retired diplomat who served as Under-Secretary-General of the United Nations at the UN Department of Political Affairs from 2007 to 2012, where he oversaw the UN's diplomatic efforts to prevent and mitigate conflict around the globe.

 Career

 Pascoe was previously United States Ambassador to Indonesia after being nominated by President George W. Bush from 2004 to 2007, and to Malaysia from 1999 to 2001.